metaleap/gerbil-lsp/lsp/notes.md

 Mandatory fields:
   - **name**
-  - **children** — to make the hierarchy tree happen, zero or more direct descendant symbols (each same struct as the parent)
+  - **children** — to make the hierarchy tree happen, zero or more direct-descendant symbol defs aka. locals (each same struct as this parent)

 Desirable fields:
   - **kind**: one of `ide`-defined known-enumerants (eg. `'function`, `'var`, `'struct`, `'class`, `'iface`, `'macro` etc)